 At the stadium the Hertford Union Canal heads west to Victoria Park.
 This is another good option for extending your exercise.
 View Full Details>>

 The ride starts by the Cutty Sark on the Thames in Greenwich and heads south along the Ravensbourne and Pool Rivers to New Beckenham.
 From there you continue south to Elmers End where you will pass through the lovely South Norwood Country Park.
-The route continues through the pretty Addington golf course and on to Addington Hill along the London Loop.
+The park includes a pretty lake with lots of wildlife to look out for.
+The route then continues through the pretty Addington golf course and on to Addington Hill along the London Loop.

-From Redhill you continue to Crawley, passing Horley before an interesting traffic free section through Gatwick Airport take you to Crawley.
+From Redhill you continue to Crawley, passing Horley before an interesting traffic free section through Gatwick Airport takes you to Crawley.

 |London to Cambridge||81 miles (130 km)||This long distance cycle ride takes you from the Thames in London, through Essex and Cambridgeshire, to the Univeristy city of Cambridge.
 The route uses a mixture of National Cycle Network Routes and Local Cycle Routes to take you between these two great English cities.
 There's lots of traffic free sections, particularly at the start as you head through London and Lee Valley Park.
 The route then follows a mixture of country lanes and minor roads to Waltham Abbey, Harlow and Stansted Mountfitchet, before finishing in Cambridge.|

 The ride starts off at the Cutty Sark on the Thames in Greenwich.
 You then follow NCN Route 1 north, over the river and through the Isle of Dogs.
 Nice waterside sections along the Regent's Canal and the Lee Valley Navigation make for an easy, traffic free start to the ride.